rikxliu/coursera/coursera_PML_assignment_instruction.md

 After all, I got the final feature set "final_feature",I would apply it on the data set having 20-instances.
 The feature number fall from 160 to 55 in the end.

+    # import  the packages needed ,if you dont install them ,you can install.packages("randomForest") in the beginning
     library(caret)
     library(ggplot2)
     library(randomForest)